La Vanlife en Hiver : 6 Défis à Surmonter - Vanlife-Store

 If the attempt (and possible failure) is safe for you and others:

-3. Switch to manual mode: To prevent gear changes during the climb.
+3. Switch to manual mode : To prevent gear changes during the climb.

-4. Maintain stable RPM: Keep a constant engine speed throughout the climb.
+4. Maintain stable RPM : Keep a constant engine speed throughout the climb.

-7. Can't make it?: Time to bring out the snow chains... ❄️🛠️
+7. Not passing? : It's time to bring out the snow chains… ❄️🛠️

 With this method, you will maximize your chances of conquering any slope. 🚀